sundews/Sundew.DiscriminatedUnions/README.md

 Sundew.DiscriminatedUnions implement discriminated unions for C#, until a future version of C# provides it out of the box.
 The idea is that this package can be deleted once unions are supported in C#, without requiring changes to switch expressions and statements.

-In addition, the project tries to conceive object oriented unions, by supporting dimensional unions through default interface methods (traits).
+In addition, the project supports dimensional unions through default interface methods (traits).
 A dimensional union is a union where cases can be reused in any number of unions, by supporting interface unions through the possibility of implementing multiple interface and default interface members.

 ## How it works